-Single and combined anticancer treatments with repurposed drugs: I. disulfiram and metformin; II. disulfiram and deoxycholic acid; III. deoxycholic acid and metformin were analysed simultaneously in three separate independent experiments with three different control groups.
+Single and combined anticancer treatments with repurposed drugs are as follows: I. disulfiram and metformin; II. disulfiram and deoxycholic acid; III. deoxycholic acid and metformin were analyzed simultaneously in three separate independent experiments with three different control groups.

-For our rescue treatments we have used antihelmintic drug mebendazole, which strongly depolymerizes microtubules and thus activates NF-κB [11, 12].
+For our rescue treatments we used antihelmintic drug mebendazole, which strongly depolymerizes microtubules and thus activates NF- $\kappa$ B [11, 12].